bmwcarit/joynr/tests/inter-language-test/README.md

 your local maven repo with:

 ```
-cd <repository>/tests/inter-language-test-jee
+cd <repository>/tests/inter-language-test
 mvn install
 ```

 ## Usage

-This section describes the general usage of the joynr inter-language-test-jee and provides simple examples of the usage where possible.
+This section describes the general usage of the joynr inter-language-test for jee and provides simple examples of the usage where possible.

 ### Configuration